Cloud-Code-Academy/developer-kickstart-materials/live-sessions/code-workshop/L9 Async Apex/l9-live-code-instructor-overview.md

     -   Understanding governor limits is crucial for effective implementation
     -   Error handling is more complex with asynchronous processes
     -   Testing asynchronous code requires specific approaches

+### Copyright

+Copyright © 2023-2025 Cloud Code Academy, Inc. All rights reserved.

+This material is proprietary and confidential.
+Unauthorized use, reproduction, distribution, or modification of this material is strictly prohibited.
+This material is intended for educational purposes only and may not be shared, distributed, or used for commercial activities without express written permission.

+For licensing inquiries or permissions, contact: admin@cloudcodeacademy.com